0x62797465/0x62797465.github.io/_posts/2025-05-04-Sheriff Says.md

 [DEBUG] scheduleDiagnosticsUpdate for file:///home/h/Downloads/wow.go: version=6, isDirty=true, lastGood="\n", text="\n"
 Publishing 0 diagnostics for file:///home/h/Downloads/wow.go
 ```
-It appears to be an LSP server, let's take a look at it.
+It appears to be an LSP server.
+Let's take a look at it.
 # Initial Analysis
 Once we open this in IDA, we are dropped into main, which contains network and mutex stuff.
 Browsing the main functions, we can see a `main__ptr_Server_Handle` function with a weird string: `security restriction: cannot access files with 'flag' in the name`.
 Scrolling up we see the string `Command: %s with %d arguments\n` which appears to be for the LSP server:
 ```c